ushahidi/docs.ushahidi.com/user-guide/1_designing.md

 weight: 1
 ---

-Chapter 1 Ushahidi v3: designing a new approach
 When we decided that we would embark on a complete rewrite of the code, we knew that it would be difficult.
 We also knew that we would get pulled to making some classic mistakes , including getting lured into over-engineering and over-designing the new architecture